 Here’s how you can make your own shampoo which doubles up as a cleaning product as well!

 Add a hand full of soap nuts to 3 cups of water and simmer for 30 minutes then let it cool down and strain it.
 You can then use this liquid to clean your kitchen floors, etc and you can even freeze it!
 An idea is to make ice cubes and then add them to your bucket of water to wash the floor.
 If you put the liquid in the blender you get a nice silky, foamy liquid that can be used as a 100% natural shampoo for you and your dog.
 Just be careful to avoid the eyes as it really stings.

 As this product is all-natural with no preservatives it won’t last long, in fact, only a couple of days in the fridge.
 I’d recommend making a fresh batch every time you need to bath your dog.

 Another way to soothe itchy skin and balance the skin’s pH level, is to make an apple cider vinegar & green tea rinse:

 Mix it all up well, then wash your dogs as usual and rinse well with plenty of clean water.
 Apply the pre-made rinse on the dog’s coat and skin, massaging it in well.
-You can rinse it off or leave it on the coat and it can then work as a bug, fly and flea repellent as well!
+Then rinse it off.
+Or leave it on the coat and it can then work as a bug, fly and flea repellent as well!
 WOW!

 Let me know how it goes?